RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 "Well, people get sick all the time, right?
 But what do they all have in common?
 What's the common denominator?"

-"They finally get better later?"
+"They eventually get better or they die?"
 Gus tried.

 "No!
 They all drink water directly from their sinks!"
 Cornelius replied.